Skip to main content

 +43 676 660 48 44

-Adaptability, resilience and sustainability are the order of the day in order to survive successfully in today's highly competitive and rapidly changing markets.
-The ability to quickly and competently satisfy all information requirements characterizes successful financial managers.
+Adaptability, resilience, and sustainability are essential for success in today's highly competitive and rapidly changing markets.
+The ability to quickly and competently meet all information requirements is a hallmark of successful finance professionals.

-The value of an idea lies in its implementation ,” as TA Edison already knew.
-The best planning and the best actual figures are not enough to continue to be successful in the future.
-Only the associated strength of implementation, on the basis of collective commitment and concentration on the essentials, can ensure long-term entrepreneurial success.
+" The value of an idea lies in its implementation ," as T.A.
+Edison already knew.
+The best planning and the best current figures are not enough to guarantee future success.
+Only the accompanying strength in implementation, built on the foundation of collective commitment and a focus on the essentials, secures long-term entrepreneurial success.
 Acting entrepreneurially and holding each other accountable is a prerequisite for this.

 Our methodology

-With a fully reliable, strategy-compliant set of figures (planning, reporting, KPIs), synchronized with effective measures, we prepare the foundation for unbeatable transparency.
-We map your company's business model at its core and ensure that the key success levers are identified and tracked.
+With a fully reliable, strategy-aligned set of figures (planning, reporting, KPIs), synchronized with effective action planning, we lay the foundation for unparalleled transparency.
+We map your company's business model at its core and ensure that the key drivers of success are identified and tracked.

-Transparency across the entire company and a full focus on effective implementation are our top priorities.
+Transparency throughout the entire company and a full focus on effective implementation are our top priorities.

-Together with your key players, we commit to a planning process that determines all the required results in terms of timing and quality (according to the GATE philosophy) and ensures their effectiveness using stress tests.
-Built on our planning model, designed as a constantly learning system, maximally flexible and consistent.
+Together with your key players, we commit to a planning process that defines all necessary results in terms of deadlines and quality (according to the GATE philosophy) and ensures their effectiveness through stress testing.
+This process is based on our planning model, designed as a continuously learning system, and is maximally flexible and seamless.

-With this control instrument we create the clarity that is needed to gain credibility.
+With this control instrument, we create the clarity needed to gain credibility.

-Our ambition is to think of your “financial leadership” as best-in-class and, together with you, to align your company “straight forward” for a sustainably successful future.
+Our ambition is to think of your “Financial Leadership” as best-in-class and, together with you, to align your company “straight forward” towards a sustainably successful future.

 Our role

-The associated change is often perceived by the organization as a stressful challenge.
-Operationally fully integrated, from the start of the project to the end of the project, we see it as our task to provide hands-on support during this change process, to conceptualize, decide, implement the future path together with you and your key players and its sustainable, successful use through intensive sparring.
+The resulting change is often perceived by the organization as a burdensome challenge.
+Fully integrated operationally, from project start to finish, we therefore see it as our task to provide hands-on support throughout this change process, to conceptualize, decide on, and implement the future path together with you and your key players, and to ensure its sustainable and successful implementation through intensive sparring.

-We act from a factual, sober, neutral position.
-However, they require a high level of discipline AND commitment.
+We operate from a factual, objective, and neutral position.
+However, we demand a high degree of discipline AND commitment.

 Deviations must be identified as early as possible.
-If the numbers are not correct, the task is to find out the true causes and to take or demand countermeasures immediately.
-The focus is always on action.
+If the figures are inaccurate, it is essential to investigate the true causes and immediately implement or demand countermeasures.
+Action-oriented action is always the primary focus.

 Our BIG PICTURE

 The objective is to ensure the financial stability of a company.
 The IQX Group has restructured a number of companies, all of which had a similar pattern in their history.
-Based on this knowledge, a set of methods was developed which, when used correctly, allows for early detection and prevention of countless unpleasant problem situations.
+Based on this insight, a methodological toolkit was developed which – when applied correctly – allows for the early detection and prevention of countless unpleasant problem situations.

 WHEN WILL WE BE CALLED:

-If the numbers are not correct, if you are not satisfied with the transparency, if credibility or the basis of trust suffers, but also if an established set of figures needs to be checked for completeness or expanded, or if there is a fundamental (temporary) need for financial and...
-Leadership expertise exists.
+If the figures are incorrect, if you are not satisfied with the transparency, if credibility or the basis of trust suffers, but also if an established set of figures needs to be checked for completeness or expanded, or if there is a fundamental (temporary) need for financial and leadership expertise.

-• A quick, structured and targeted approach.
-With us you will be successful faster!
+• A fast, structured, and targeted approach.
+With us, you'll achieve success faster!

 • Transparency.
-We point out the weak points mercilessly.
-Not in the sense of knowing-it-all, but rather in the sense of openness, in the sense of objectivity from a neutral position.
-The business model is examined, a target state range is developed, the figures are strictly verified and subjected to a stress test.
-Always with the focus on the essentials.
+We ruthlessly expose weaknesses.
+Not in a know-it-all manner, but rather in the spirit of openness and objectivity from a neutral perspective.
+The business model is thoroughly examined, a target state is defined, the financial data is rigorously verified, and it is subjected to a stress test.
+Always with a focus on the essentials.

-• Planning expertise and enormous experience potential that is tailored to your needs.
-Implementation skills and taking responsibility for what was planned.
+• Planning expertise and a vast wealth of experience tailored to your needs.
+Implementation skills and taking responsibility for what has been planned.

-• The need for transformation is and is not only fully taken into account due to digitalization and sustainability.
+• The need for transformation is and will be fully addressed, not only due to digitalization and sustainability.